 In the film, there is no mention by anyone that Ellen is behaving like a detective.
 Although she initially makes important deductions – such as that Dorie went to the building where she fell to her death in order to get married – Miklitsch isn’t justified in saying Ellen has “a real nose for detection.”
 Why?
 Because it would mean that Ellen consistently acts like a “private eye.”
 On the contrary, Ellen abandons her skepticism that Dorie didn’t kill herself and, consequently, she stops her investigation.
 It isn’t until “the concluding, climatic sequence,” because of a mistake made by Bud, that she finally becomes suspicious of her fiancé.
 I suggest that the causes of Miklitsch’s misinterpretation of Ellen result from, first, his reliance on Bud’s characterization of Ellen in the novel and, second, his ignoring what Ellen actually does in the film.

 In the novel, Ellen hears a shot and when she goes upstairs, she finds Bud holding the gun and Dwight dead on the floor.
 Bud makes up excuses about why he overheard Ellen and Dwight at the bar and why he was in the closet.
 He says he saw Dwight pick up the gun and assumed he was going to kill Ellen.
 He came out of the closet, jumped Dwight and the gun “went off.”
 They leave the place, but while Bud is driving Ellen in a (stolen) car, she persistently says he should give himself up.
-She thinks the police will believe Bud’s story that Dwight was shot accidentally.
+She thinks the police will believe Bud’s story that he shot Dwight accidentally.
 She wants to call her father so that he “can take care of lawyers and everything.”
 She also raises objections to Bud’s certainties that Dwight murdered Dorie and was going to use the gun to kill herself.
 Ellen keeps at it until she realizes Bud is “going the wrong way.”
 As Miklitsch says above, the ride ends with Bud shooting Ellen for being too much a “girl detective.”
 (It isn’t until the penultimate chapter of the novel that we learn “the first bullet wasn’t enough.”)

 However, it isn’t what Ellen says in the car that causes Bud, in Miklitsche’s words, to be “taunting her right before he shoots her.”
 Then what is it that she did?
 The answer is critical to demonstrating Miklitsche’s misinterpretation of Ellen as a detective.
 In the novel, Ellen’s sleuthing ends about two-thirds through the book (when she dies).
 Significantly, it also ends at the same place in the plot in the film.